ChibiOS/ChibiOS/readme.txt

 - NEW: Removed all the ch.ld files from the ARMCMx demos, now the makefiles point to common ld files under the various ports.
 Less duplication and easier maintenance.
-  (do this to the other GCC ports too)
 - NEW: Improved stack checking and reorganized memory map for the Cortex-Mx demos.
 Now stacks are allocated at the start of the RAM, an overflow of the exception stack now triggers an exception (it could went unnoticed before).